-What Are Mortgage-Backed Securities (MBS), And Should You Invest In Them?
+Mortgage-Backed Securities (MBS): What Are They And Should You Invest In Them?

-Mortgage-backed securities are a type of investment backed by a homeowner’s monthly mortgage payments.
-The return is a percentage of all the principal and interest payments associated with that particular security, with the individual investor return based on the size of their stake in the MBS.
+The return on an MBS is a percentage of all the principal and interest payments associated with that particular security, with the individual investor return based on the size of their stake in the MBS.
 These securities allow investors to participate in the housing finance market without having to buy and sell individual mortgages.

 How Do Mortgage-Backed Securities Work?